International Student Congress Of (bio)Medical Sciences: Congress structure

 The congress is for (bio)medical students who are interested in research.
 Students may be either presenting or non-presenting participants.
 If a participant wants to present their research, they are required to submit their abstract beforehand.
 A strict selection procedure takes place and only the best students are invited to present their research at ISCOMS.
+Nonetheless, everybody is welcome to ISCOMS to attend the keynote lectures and to participate in workshops.

-When accepted, participants are divided into different session in which they present their research.
-This may be either through a poster presentation, or an oral presentation where students can present their research by means of a slideshow presentation.
+When accepted, participants are divided into different sessions in which they present their research.
+This may be either through a poster presentation, or an oral presentation where students can present their research using a slideshow presentation.
 In both sessions other students and professionals from the UMCG listen and discuss the research.
-Thirdly, there is a plenary session: the eight best abstracts will be presented in the primary lecture hall of the UMCG.
+Thirdly, there is a plenary session, during which the eight best abstracts will be presented in the primary lecture hall of the UMCG.

 The congress also holds pre-course masterclasses about research skills, and a great variety of workshops during the congress days on practical skills.
-Besides that ISCOMS offers keynote lectures from renowned scientist presenting their research to the participants.
+Besides that, ISCOMS offers keynote lectures from renowned scientists presenting their research to the participants.

 Moreover, ISCOMS offers an extensive social programme, where all the participants have the opportunity to get to know each other and the ISCOMS organising committees.
 Finally, there is a post-congress tour visiting parts of the Netherlands.

-Keynote Speakers
+Keynote Speakers ISCOMS 2025

+Nobel Prize laureates at ISCOMS

 Nobel Prize laureates who have given a keynote lecture during one of the previous ISCOMS editions.

-Healthy Ageing

-‘Healthy Ageing’ is the primary focus of research, patient care, and education & training within the University of Groningen and the University Medical Center Groningen.
-Knowing that ageing of the population poses an increasing burden on society, and that associated disabilities and diseases incur increasing economic, healthcare, infrastructural and personal costs that tax national societies heavily, stimulation of a healthy lifestyle is a key in order to deal with this societal challenge.
-Therefore, ISCOMS continues to emphasize the importance of ‘Healthy Ageing’.
-It is well known that lifestyles, nutritional patterns, the amount of exercise, and the use of medication are all factors that affect the development of health.
-However, the influences of these factors and the way they relate to each other is still unclear.
-As such, ISCOMS is proud to contribute to the gaining of new knowledge.
+Other remarkable keynote speakers at ISCOMS

+This year's theme

+The theme for ISCOMS 2025 is ‘Harmonious Healthcare’, addressing the global challenges related to the environment, climate change, conflict, and healthcare.
+We will focus on the collaboration between the Global North and Global South.
+These concepts refer to the diverse socio-economic landscapes of our world.
+In the developing countries of the Global South, there is a young and dynamic population with great potential for innovative ideas.
+Meanwhile, the Global North has advanced technological knowledge, but its population is ageing.
+Our core question is: how can these two worlds strengthen each other in a harmonious and beneficial way?
+We aim to approach these complex global issues with optimism to find solutions together.
+Harmonious Healthcare represents the alignment of various topics aimed at bringing together diverse backgrounds and talents.

 Organisational structure

 The organisation of ISCOMS consists of (bio)medical students from the University of Groningen.
-There are nine Executive Board members and 21 committee members.
-Committees include the Scientific Programme, Hosting and Logistics, International Contacts, Sponsors and Fundraising, Public Relations, and Research and Development.
+There are nine Executive Board members and 25 committee members.
+Committees include the Scientific Programme, Sponsors & Fundraising, International Contacts, Hosting & Logistics, Media & Branding, and Research & Development.